timescale/docs/timescaledb/overview/core-concepts/compression/architecture.md

 |Columns with low cardinality (a few possible values that repeat often)|Whole-row dictionary compression and LZ compression|
 |Other data types|LZ-based array compression|

 To learn more about the compression algorithms used, see the [compression algorithms blog post][compression-algorithms].

 ## Interacting with compressed chunks
 In many ways, you interact with compressed chunks just as you interact with uncompressed chunks.
 But there are some differences.

 ### Inserts, updates, and deletes
-Since TimescaleDB 2.3, you can insert data into compressed chunks.
+With TimescaleDB 2.3 and above, you can insert data into compressed chunks.

-You cannot currently update or delete data in compressed chunks.
+You can't update or delete data in compressed chunks.
 Work around this by decompressing the chunk, making your changes, and recompressing.
-You can also delete an entire chunk at once without decompressing it.
-To learn more, see the section on [decompressing chunks][decompress].
+You can delete an entire chunk at once without decompressing it.
+For more information, see the section on [decompressing chunks][decompress].

 To minimize the amount of decompressing and recompressing you need to do, set